Harold Landry: 2021 season

-During the season-opener against the Arizona Cardinals, Landry recorded three tackles and sacked Kyler Murray once in the 38-13 loss.
-Three weeks later, Landry recorded seven tackles and a sack in a 27-24 overtime road loss to the New York Jets.
-In the next game against the Jacksonville Jaguars, he recorded seven tackles and sacked rookie quarterback Trevor Lawrence twice in the 37-19 road victory.
-The following week against the Buffalo Bills, Landry recorded eight tackles and sacked Josh Allen twice in the narrow 34–31 victory.
-During a Week 8 34-31 overtime road victory over the Indianapolis Colts, Landry recorded five tackles, a sack, and a forced fumble.
-Two weeks later, he recorded five tackles and a sack in a 23-21 victory over the New Orleans Saints.
-During a Week 14 20-0 shutout victory over the Jaguars, Landry recorded three tackles and a sack.
-Three weeks later against the Miami Dolphins, he recorded three tackles and a sack in the 34-3 victory.
+During the season-opener against the Arizona Cardinals, Landry recorded three tackles and sacked Kyler Murray once in the 38–13 loss.
+Three weeks later, Landry recorded seven tackles and a sack in a 27–24 overtime road loss to the New York Jets.
+In the next game against the Jaguars, he recorded seven tackles and sacked rookie quarterback Trevor Lawrence twice in the 37–19 road victory.
+The following week against the Bills, Landry recorded eight tackles and sacked Josh Allen twice in the narrow 34–31 victory.
+During a Week 8 overtime road victory of 34–31 over the Colts, Landry recorded five tackles, a sack, and a forced fumble.
+Two weeks later, he recorded five tackles and a sack in a 23–21 victory over the New Orleans Saints.
+During a Week 14 shutout victory of 20–0 over the Jaguars, Landry recorded three tackles and a sack.
+Three weeks later against the Miami Dolphins, he recorded three tackles and a sack in the 34–3 victory.

 Landry finished the 2021 season with a career-high 12 sacks, a career-high 74 tackles, and a forced fumble.
-The Titans finished atop the AFC with a 12-5 record and earned a first-round bye in the playoffs.
+The Titans finished atop the AFC with a 12–5 record and earned a first-round bye in the playoffs.
 In the Divisional Round round of the playoffs against the Cincinnati Bengals, Landry had six tackles and 1.5 sacks in the 19–16 loss.
 On January 26, 2022, Landry was selected to appear in the 2022 Pro Bowl as an injury replacement.
 It marked his first career Pro Bowl.

 2022 season

 On March 8, 2022, Landry signed a five-year, $87.5 million extension with $52.5 million guaranteed.
-On August 31, 2022, Landry tore his ACL in practice, prematurely ending his season.
+On August 31, Landry tore his ACL in practice, prematurely ending his season.
 He was placed on injured reserve two days later.

+2023 season

+Landry returned as a starter in 2023 alongside Denico Autry and Arden Key.
+In Week 14, Landry recorded three sacks and five tackles in a 28–27 win over the Dolphins, earning AFC Defensive Player of the Week.
+He finished the season with 69 tackles and 10.5 sacks.

+2024 season

+Landry continued as a starting linebacker for the 2024 season.
+On a Week 12 road game against the Houston Texans, Landry made a sack against C. J. Stroud for his first career safety during the final two minutes of the game, sealing off the Titans' victory in a 32-27 upset.
+He started all 17 games, finishing with 71 tackles, nine sacks, 18 pressures, and four pass deflections.
+On February 26, 2025, the Titans granted Landry permission to seek a trade, later releasing him on March 7 after failing to find a trade partner.